 - Patient Position – Patients in distress will assume a position of comfort when possible, which usually includes sitting up straight to maximize airflow and lung expansion.
 They may use accessory muscles, appear agitated or frightened, and in extreme cases, be cyanotic.

-- Auscultation – If possible, have your patient sit upright when listening to breath sounds and be sure to place your stethoscope directly on the skin.
+- Auscultation – If it is manageable, have your patient sit upright when listening to breath sounds and be sure to place your stethoscope directly on the skin.
 Have them take slow, deep breaths, if possible, and listen for any abnormal lung sounds, which can include:

 - Respiratory Rate – Assess for rate, depth, and rhythm.